Monday, 17 August 2026 MUMBAI EDITION LIVE

 Authentic Regional Chinese: Beyond the Gravy

 If you’ve only ever eaten Indian-Chinese, the newer authentic spots are a revelation.
-This is food built on subtlety, on Sichuan peppercorn’s numbing tingle and on the clean sweetness of properly steamed seafood.
+This is food built on subtlety rather than volume, on the numbing tingle of Sichuan peppercorn and on the clean sweetness of properly steamed seafood.
+It rewards a slower, more curious table.

-What marks these apart from street-style: less cornflour, less food colouring, more balance.
-Expect genuine mapo tofu with its slow-building heat, dan dan noodles, and dumplings with thin, pleated skins rather than thick doughy wrappers.
+What marks these kitchens apart from the street-style version is restraint: less cornflour, less food colouring, more balance.
+Expect genuine mapo tofu with its slow-building heat, dan dan noodles with sesame and chilli oil in careful proportion, and dumplings with thin, pleated skins rather than thick doughy wrappers.
+If your only reference point for a dumpling has been the Mumbai momo, a proper har gow or xiao long bao is a genuine step-change in technique.

 Lower Parel and Central Mumbai: The Mall-and-Mill District

-The redeveloped mill lands around Lower Parel and Worli have become a dense cluster of restaurants inside and around the big malls and office towers.
+The redeveloped mill lands around Lower Parel and Worli have become a dense cluster of restaurants inside and around the big malls and office towers, which makes this the most convenient Chinese-and-pan-Asian zone for a work lunch or a pre-cinema dinner.
+The wider Lower Parel and Worli guide covers the neighbourhood in full.

 Andheri and the Northern Suburbs: Value and Variety

-Andheri, Powai and the northern belt serve the everyday Chinese cravings of a huge working population, and the value is excellent.
+Andheri, Powai and the northern belt serve the everyday Chinese cravings of a huge working population, and the value here is excellent, generous plates for sensible money, with delivery kitchens filling in the gaps.

 How to Order Like You Know What You’re Doing

-A few pointers that hold across the city:
+A few pointers that hold across the city, whichever tier you’re eating at:

 A Few Practical Notes

-Delivery is superb across Mumbai, but Chinese food is one cuisine that genuinely suffers in transit; noodles clump and crispy dishes go soggy.
-Wherever you can, eat it fresh at the source.
+Delivery is superb across Mumbai, but Chinese food is one cuisine that genuinely suffers in transit; noodles clump, gravies split, and crispy dishes go soft and sad within twenty minutes.
+Wherever you can, eat it fresh at the source, and if you must order in, choose the gravy dishes and rice over anything that’s meant to arrive crisp.
 Weekends fill up fast at the upscale rooms, so book ahead for anything in a hotel or a well-known Bandra name.
 And prices move, so treat every rupee figure here as a rough band rather than a promise, always worth a quick check before you head out.

 The Wrap